Frodothedwarf/django-channels-prometheus/README.md

 At the moment all consumers will count towards the same metric.

+It works by you add a decorator that redirects all calls to, connect and disconnect functions inside your consumer to proxy through a counter first, and then calls your function in your consumer.
+That's all it does, nothing fancy, but I really needed the functionallity and decided to publish my work.

+## Important
+This project only support 1 worker at a time.

+If you have installed versions before 1.0.0, you need to make changes to your consumers.
+This project has switched to a decorator approach, instead of mocking the consumer class.

 ## Documentation

 Firstly you need to have Django Channels installed, and configured correctly.
-The project is currently only tested with Daphne and Uvicorn, but other ASGI web servers can be added if the community deems so.
+The project is currently only tested with Daphne and Uvicorn, but other ASGI web servers can be added to tests if the community deems so and or helps with it.

 Then install the package via pip: